Web development subset

 Forms, layouts and plugin conflicts

-Support often means finding the real source of broken behaviour instead of stacking one more plugin on top of the problem.
+Support often means finding the source of broken behaviour instead of stacking one more plugin on top of the problem.

 Performance